 Note that the example controller lqr.py requires the Python Control System Library (control) and a standard scientific Python stack including NumPy.
 Obtaining these is described above in the Section Preparations.

 Create a catkin workspace.

 '''

-mkdir -p integrators_workspace/src
+mkdir -p fmrb_demo/src

-cd integrators_workspace/src
+cd fmrb_demo/src

 catkin_init_workspace

 '''

 Create symbolic links to the ROS packages in the fmrbenchmark repository required for this example.